Paul Di'Anno: Killers (1990–1997, 2001–2003)

 After the tour of Murder One, Killers returned to the UK while Di'Anno stayed in the US.
-Around this time, Di'Anno married an English girl, whom he flew into New York.
+Around this time, Di'Anno married an English woman, whom he flew into New York.
 Drugs and alcohol took their toll and the marriage quickly fell apart.
 Di'Anno left New York and moved in with his new American girlfriend in L.A.
-A fight between him and her involving a knife caught the attention of the police, who came into the apartment and arrested him for spousal abuse, cocaine possession and firearms offences.
-After a court appearance, he was sentenced to spend four months in an L.A. jail and Di'Anno was branded by the judge as a 'menace to society'.
-It was here that Di'Anno began writing songs for the next Killers album and posting tapes back and forth to the UK, where the band were now living.
+A fight between him and her involving a knife and he was arrested for spousal abuse, cocaine possession and firearms offences.
+Di'Anno was described by a judge as a 'menace to society' and sentenced to four months jail.
+It was there that Di'Anno began writing songs for the next Killers album, posting tapes to the UK, where the band were now living.

-Di'Anno returned to the UK after being deported.
-It was here that the band was already signed to Bleeding Hearts records located in Newcastle, where they recorded their second studio album, entitled Menace to Society.
-The album had a more groove/thrash metal sound, and some critics compared this album to the works of Pantera and Machine Head.
+Upon release, Di'Anno was deported to the UK.
+The band had already signed to Bleeding Hearts records located in Newcastle, where they recorded their second studio album, entitled Menace to Society.
+This had a more groove/thrash metal sound, which some critics compared to the works of Pantera and Machine Head.
 It was poorly received by many critics with the exception of Metal Hammer magazine in Germany who voted it as the "Best New Album" for that year.

-By 2003, Di'Anno and Cliff Evans went on tour as the only original members of Killers remaining.
+By 2003, Di'Anno and Cliff Evans toured as the only original members of Killers.
 Di'Anno hired new musicians whom he remembered from touring in Germany and Austria.
-Marcus Thurston joined the band as second guitarist, Darayus Kaye took over bass duties and Pete Newdeck on drums.
-Steve Hopgood had to retire as he developed tinnitus in his ears.
-The guitarist Graham Bath damaged his hands from playing so much over the years and developed arthritis.
-According to Di'Anno, he wanted Clive Burr (ex-Iron Maiden) on drums, but he could not get to rehearsals in time.
-Later on, Burr was to become severely ill from multiple sclerosis and died in 2013.
+Marcus Thurston joined as second guitarist, Darayus Kaye took over bass duties and Pete Newdeck on drums.
+Steve Hopgood had to retire as he developed tinnitus.
+Guitarist Graham Bath developed arthritis in his hands.
+Di'Anno had wanted Clive Burr (ex-Iron Maiden) on drums, but he could not get to rehearsals in time.
+Burr later developed multiple sclerosis, and died in 2013.

 By 2004, Killers had disbanded.
-Cliff Evans, the former Killers guitarist and last original member of the band apart from Di'Anno, subsequently formed his own record company called Soundhouse Records and re-released the entire Killers back catalogue with the addition of another live album entitled Killers Live at the Marquee in 2008.
+Cliff Evans subsequently formed his own record company, Soundhouse Records, and re-released the entire Killers back catalogue with the addition of another live album entitled Killers Live at the Marquee in 2008.
 Murder One album was reissued with 2 acoustic bonus tracks – "Wrathchild" and "Dreamkeeper".
 Following this, Paul Di'Anno made both Killers studio albums available for download free of charge through his own website.
-Following legal action, Evans was forced to cease selling any Killers material on his label.
+Following legal action, Soundhouse was forced to cease selling any Killers material.

 In December 2013, Paul Di'Anno and Cliff Evans announced that the band would regroup and release a new album entitled The Lazarus Syndrome.
 Producer Phil Kinmanm who had worked on Tank's album War Nation was announced to be involved with the new project.